 C2.1.5.6.3.
 End Use Monitoring Compliance Plan.
 SCOs work with the partner nation to develop a combined EUM Control Plan that spells out procedures to ensure requirements specified in the appropriate transfer documents are met.
 EUM Control Plans should include: partner nation internal accountability procedures, procedures for reporting required inventories and inspections, procedures for record keeping on the part of the host nation and the SCO, procedures for reporting possible violations, and procedures to be followed for EUM visits.
 When necessary, DSCA (IOPS, Global Execution Directorate (GEX), Assistance & Monitoring Division (AMD)) can assist with Control Plan development, contact DSCA.NCR.BPC.MBX.EUM-HELPDESK@mail.mil.

 C2.1.5.6.4.
 Change of End Use.
 Examples of possible changes of end use include demilitarization and scrapping, disposal, use of U.S.-provided equipment as displays or targets, and transfer to civil government, police, or educational institutions.
 These change of end use actions all require prior approval from the USG, specifically, State (PM/RSAT).
-If the partner nation has been granted approval to dispose of materiel by State, its disposal procedures must follow in form and content those used by DLA Disposition Services, as described in DoD Manual (DoDM) 4160.21 Vol 1, the DoD Defense Materiel Disposition Manual.
+If the partner nation has been granted approval to dispose of materiel by State, its disposal procedures must follow in form and content those used by DLA Disposition Services, as described in Department of Defense Manual (DoDM) 4160.21 Vol 1, the DoD Defense Materiel Disposition Manual.
 SCOs are responsible for ensuring DoD disposal procedures are followed by the partner nation.
 In some cases, this may mean personally witnessing demilitarization/disposal actions or coordinating with the appropriate MILDEP to have a subject matter expert witness demilitarization/disposal.
 A disposal process that fails to meet U.S. demilitarization standards should be reported through the appropriate State and DoD chains of command to State (PM/RSAT).
 If environmental agreements exist with the partner nation, the SCO must ensure “before” and “after” conditions are recorded.
 Disposal procedures are discussed further in Section C8.7. and Section C8.8.

 C2.1.5.6.5.
 Third Party Transfers.
 Foreign governments may not transfer title or possession of U.S. origin defense articles or services to anyone not an officer, employee, or agent of that country without prior written consent from the USG.
 Requests for re-transfer are submitted to State (PM/RSAT).
 SCOs are often called upon to explain U.S. third party transfer policies to partner nations and assist in submitting partner nation third party transfer requests.
 See Section C8.8. and Table C8.T7. for information requirement on third party transfers request to State.
 Templates, samples, and points of contact can be found at the State (PM/RSAT) web page.